aaronparker/image-customise/docs/custom.md

 Settings and values that can be used here are:

-* `MininumBuild` - used to ensure that the specified registry settings are only implemented if the Windows instance is equal to or greater than the specified version number
+* `MinimumBuild` - used to ensure that the specified registry settings are only implemented if the Windows instance is equal to or greater than the specified version number
 * `Registry` - a required property
 * `Type` - this property supports `DefaultProfile` or `Direct`, tell the solution to implement the array of registry entries listed in `Set` to be applied directly against the path specified or the the default profile
 * `Set` - tells the solution to set the array of registry entries